A simple relation of guessing probability in quantum key distribution: Quantifying guessing probability

-To quantifying the maximum of $P_E$, denoted $P_E^\star$ hereafter, is difficult and highly nontrivial, as it requires to numerate all possible configurations of Eve as well as all parameters in Alice and Bob's quantum state subject to certain observables (see below for the definition).
-The general setup is that through a noisy quantum channel Alice prepares and sends out a sequence of qubits, which are then received and measured by Bob, and which may also be intercepted by Eve and resent to Bob.
-After measurements and the sifting phase, Bob gets a sequence of bits, along with a $P_B$ by comparing some of the bits in public with Alice, and Eve gets a result of Alice's bits, along with a $P_E^\star$ by listening to the publicized bases in the sifting phase and optimizing her configurations.
+Given transmission through a noisy quantum channel, Alice prepares and sends out a sequence of qubits, which are then received and measured by Bob, and which may also be intercepted by Eve and resent to Bob.
+After measurements and the sifting phase, Bob gets a sequence of bits, along with a $P_B$ by comparing some of the bits in public with Alice, and Eve gets a result of Alice's bits, along with a $P_E^\star$ by listening to the publicized bases in the sifting phase and optimizing her strategies.
+Here $P_E^\star$ represents the optimized $P_E$.
 The Bob-versus-Eve scenario allows us to propose the relation $P_B>P_E^\star$ as an index that delivers nontrivial indications of the error rates in QKD.

 The justification is as follows.
 For a certain bit of Alice, it could be that Bob's guess is incorrect (i.e., an error appears) but Eve's guess is correct.
 This is not the worst case for key generation, however.
 For fixed $P_B$ and $P_E^\star$, the worst case is that for any of Alice's bits, if Bob's guess is incorrect, then Eve's guess is incorrect, too.
 Eve can thus make the most of her correct guesses, as it is Bob's correct guesses that are used to generate identical keys with Alice subsequently.

+In what follows, we will first present a definition of the maximum guessing probability and apply it to three generic QKD protocols.
+Then, we will explicitly derive a general key-rate formula in the information-theoretic manner.
+As examples, we will consider two well-known protocols and compute the maximum guessing probabilities.
+The determinations of the critical error rates by the guessing-probability-based relations and by the entropic security criteria will be compared and discussed.